nulpunt/nulpunt/notes/attribution.md

 ## Attribution
 Nulpunt uses several third-party libraries and packages.
 We wish to credit those responsible for creating and maintaining these libraries and packages.
-This page lists the third-party projects we incorporate.
+This page lists the third-party projects we use.
 If you believe information is missing or obsolete, please create a pull request or mail contact@nulpunt.nu.

-### List of included software
+### List of included software (code)
+Software included in nulpunt
 #### Go
 ##### Go and the Go standard library
  - Source: [http://code.google.com/p/go](http://code.google.com/p/go)